EVerest/everest-core/docs/source/explanation/adapt-everest/sub-systems.rst

 *RequestStartTransactionRequest* command is issued, and it is used as a token validator if e.g. an RFID or Plug&Charge contract should be validated in the CSMS.
-So we will connect both of those connections and remove the local whitelist.
-OCPP has its own internal local whitelist and cache implementation, that is according to the standard:
+So we will connect both of those connections and remove the LocalWhiteListTokenValidator.
+OCPP has its own internal local whitelist and authorization cache implementation, that is according to the standard:

 .. figure:: images/remove-whitelist.png
    :alt: Remove Whitelist